delight-im/Knowledge/Life.md

  * McDonald's Theory: "[W]hen we're trying to decide where to eat for lunch and no one has any ideas, I recommend McDonald's.
 An interesting thing happens.
 Everyone unanimously agrees that we can't possibly go to McDonald's, and better lunch suggestions emerge. [...]
 It's as if we've broken the ice with the worst possible idea. [...]
 [P]eople are inspired to come up with good ideas to ward off bad ones. [...]
 The second step is easier than the first."
 (Jon Bell)
  * "Wise men learn more from fools than fools from the wise."
 (Cato the Elder)
  * "Have the argument clear in your mind; the words will follow naturally."
 (Cato the Elder)
+ * "We pave the sunlit path toward justice together, brick by brick."
+(Tim Cook)